avantrec/soco-cli/README.md

 ## Using SoCo-CLI as a Python Library

 If you'd like to use SoCo-CLI as a high-level library in another Python program, it's simple to do so using its API capability.
-The goal is to provide the same added value, abtractions, and command structure as using SoCo-CLI from the command line.
-Essentially, there is a single entry point that accepts exactly the same commands as would be used on the command line.
+The goal is to provide the same added value, abtractions, and command structure as when using SoCo-CLI directly from the command line.
+Essentially, there is a single entry point that accepts exactly the same commands that would be used on the command line.

 Using the SoCo-CLI API means that the expense of loading soco-cli is incurred only once during the operation of your program.